The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 ONE of the following:

-There is documentation that the member is currently being treated with the product requested;
+There is documentation that the individual is currently being treated with the product requested;

-Individual has a diagnosis of moderate to severe rheumatoid arthritis (RA) and ONE of the following:
+Individual has a diagnosis of moderate to severely active rheumatoid arthritis (RA) and ONE of the following:

-Individual has a diagnosis of granulomatosis with polyangitis (GPA) [Wegener’s granulomatosis] and microscopic polyangitis (MPA) and BOTH of the following:
+Individual has a diagnosis of antineutrophil cytoplasmic antibody (ANCA)-associated vasculitis (i.e., granulomatosis with polyangiitis (GPA) [Wegener’s granulomatosis], microscopic polyangiitis (MPA), Churg-Strauss syndrome, or pauci-immune glomerulonephritis) and BOTH of the following:

 ONE of the following:

-Individual will receive corticosteroids in combination with rituximab;
+Individual will receive a corticosteroid in combination with rituximab; OR

 Individual has a documented intolerance, FDA labeled contraindication, or hypersensitivity to at least ONE corticosteroid;

-Individual has a diagnosis of moderate to severe pemphigus vulgaris (PV) and ALL of the following:
+The individual has moderate to severe pemphigus vulgaris (PV) and ONE of the following:

 Individual has a documented intolerance, FDA labeled contraindication, or hypersensitivity to at least ONE corticosteroid;

-Individual has a diagnosis of autoimmune hemolytic anemia and ONE of the following:
+Individual has a diagnosis of autoimmune hemolytic anemia (AIHA) and ONE of the following:

 Individual has a diagnosis of chronic graft versus host disease and ALL of the following: